 This one’s for the traditionalists.
 Oatmeal, cream and berries make up this classic Scottish dessert, mixed together with a hearty glug of scotch whisky.
-Serve at a Burns Night supper after a feast of haggis, neeps and tatties.
+Serve as part of a Burns Night menu after a feast of haggis, neeps and tatties.

 Whisky pumpkin pie

 This wee take on a American classic is the ultimate way to pair whisky with like minded flavours.
 Sweet, caramel notes add a deep, lasting warmth to the spiced pumpkin filling, brought together with a crisp, crumbly crust.
 Volunteer to bring the pie to this year’s Thanksgiving dinner – guaranteed to go down a storm.

 Get your protein with a plate of whisky chicken, marinated in dark, rich, scotch sauce.
 Whether you fry it, grill it, roast it or slap it between a burger bun during a BBQ outdoor dinner party, this dish is one you’ll keep coming back to.